AAspCodes/sr-rs/README.md

 - [ ] add search keybind in normal mode
 - [ ] search for text matching pattern in current directory
 - [ ] search based on file pattern
-- [ ] show changes based on replaced
+- [x] preview changes based on replace
-- [ ] implement file edit on replace
+- [x] implement file edit on replace
 - [ ] improve vim integration
     - [ ] should show error if file has unsaved changes open in vim
     - [ ] should refresh vim
-- [ ] replace all on replace list
+- [x] replace all on replace list
 - [ ] replace one at a time
 - [ ] remove some from replace list
 - [ ] hide some help text behind ? keybind